ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab07.md

 When your array tests pass, you can move on to the linked list part.
 Or, you can go ahead and move on, and wait to ask for help from a TA.

-=== Step 3c: COPY A FILE FROM YOUR COMPLETED lab08 ===
+### Step 3c: COPY A FILE FROM YOUR COMPLETED lab06

 The next step is crucial.
-You need a function from your completed lab08 in order for your lab09 to work.
+You need a function from your completed lab06 in order for your lab07 to work.

 That function is in the file linkedListFuncs.cpp.
-Note that in your lab09 directory, those functinons are only stubs, but THESE ARE THE SAME FUNCTIONS YOU WROTE IN lab08.
+Note that in your lab07 directory, those functions are only stubs, but THESE ARE THE SAME FUNCTIONS YOU WROTE IN lab06.

-So, you need to use a Unix command to copy the file linkedListFuncs.cpp from your ~/cs16/lab08 directory to your ~/cs16/lab09 directory.
+So, you need to use a Unix command to copy the file linkedListFuncs.cpp from your lab06 github directory to your lab07 github directory.

 I am NOT going to tell you what that command is.
 By now, you should know.
 And if you don't, you should be able to look it up.
 Also I may ask you about this on the final exam.

-Once you've copied that over, you are ready for the next step.
+Once you've copied that over, push your code to github.
+Now you are ready for the next step.

-=== Step 3d: Work on the linked list functions next ===
+### Step 3d: Work on the linked list functions next

 Working on the linked list functions below is one of the most important things you can do to prepare for the final exam.